fhirschmann/penchy/docs/job.rst

 The basic syntax
 ----------------

 In the following section, there is a short introduction on what syntax you can use to define dependencies between elements and what data they comprise of.
-It is used to define the ``client_flow`` and ``server_flow`` for a :class:`~penchy.jobs.job.Job`.
+It is used to define the ``flow`` for a :class:`~penchy.jobs.job.SystemComposition` and ``server_flow`` for a :class:`~penchy.jobs.job.Job`.

 .. warning::